Local SEO: Your Comprehensive Business Marketing And Ranking Guide

 However, studies are beginning to prove especially in specialty niches that Google shows extra preference to websites that run targeted ads, and also have quality, value-based content that supports the ads for the readers.

-For a better understanding of how to use Google AdWords, please check out:
+For a better understanding of how to use Google Ads, please check out:

 How to Set up a Google AdWords Campaign